 Over-the-counter meds.
 If non-medical interventions for pain relief aren’t working, most doctors recommend acetaminophen (Tylenol), as they consider it the most low-risk option.

 Migraine and pregnancy medication.
+What migraine medication is safe during pregnancy?
 Pharma companies don’t run clinical trials on pregnant women because of the risks involved.
-If your migraine attack requires stronger medicine, ask your doctor about options that have been widely used with success, including:
+Ask your doctor about options that have been widely used with success, including:

 - Sumatriptan.
 Of all the triptans — a migraine-stopping agent — sumatriptan has had the largest number of studied exposures among pregnant women, with no negative reports in the 30 years since triptans came on the market.